-other theories/therapies.
 Part 5 illustrates how to recode stress studies to identify risk starvation and its reversal via whiffs of danger in experimental data.

-Part 6 surveys epidemiological evidence that protection from stress (ie risk) may have increased the incidence of dementias and depressions in rich countries.
+Part 6 surveys epidemiological evidence that protection from stress (that is, risk) may have increased the incidence of dementias and depressions in rich countries.

 Part 7 canvasses research and treatment agenda.